-This post gives an introduction to the Magician archetype.
+This article gives an introduction to the Magician archetype.
 The Magician is an aspect of ourselves that we all have inside us.
 However, as shadows form in our early life, many of us lose touch with the transformational qualities of this side of ourselves.

 Recently I have begun to re-name this archetype the Transformer.
 It speaks to me in a slightly different way to the word Magician, and is also more gender neutral.
 I like each, but in this article I have chosen to use the term Transformer.
 You are welcome to replace this with the word Magician if that works better for you.

 I find that an essential part of working with the archetypes is to start to make them your own and to feel into your own personal version of each of the archetypes.
 With this in mind I always encourage people to come up with their own names if they wish.
 So if, when you read this, you find a word that works better for you as a name for this part of yourself, then please feel free to use it!